Cycling Accident Claims

 If you have recovered from your injuries, or it is clear that your injuries will heal on their own over time, you may only need to undergo one medical examination in order to reach a settlement of your claim.
 If your injuries are much more severe or further treatment is required, you may need to be examined by different specialists as you progress towards recovery.

 Many people worry that they will have to travel long distances to attend a medical assessment.
-At The Compensation Experts, our solicitors have access to medical centres all over the country and we are confident that an assessment can be carried out close to your home.
+At The Compensation Experts, our panel of solicitors have access to medical centres all over the country and we are confident that an assessment can be carried out close to your home.